StarpTech/k8s-gitops/README.md

 ## Helm introduction

 [Helm](https://helm.sh/) is the package manager for Kubernetes.
-It provides an interface to manage chart dependencies and releases.
+It provides an interface to manage chart dependencies.

 ### Dependency Management